thaimtl/thaimtl/README.md

 - Communication and Interpersonal Skills
 - Teamwork and Problem-Solving

-## 🔭 Current Projects (In-Process)
+## 🔭 Current Personal Projects (In-Process)
-- Stock trading bot for an upcoming competition at Montreal Stock Exchange
-- An application that uses a phone camera to guide users on the best angle and lighting conditions for capturing optimal photos
+- Smart calendar app leveraging AI to extract course information from syllabi and create personalized study schedules

 ## 🌱 On the side, I'm currently learning
 - Options Trading